ashraogs/demo-repo2/Readme.md

 run git branch "branch name "
 run git puch -u "anme of the branch" -- this will push all the cnages in the branch to git then go back to git hub and compare and create a pull request to main branch

+##Updating changes in master to branches

+First update master, if you add a new file then you need to run git add If you jus tmodified existing file then directly run git commit -am message of what was updated.
+The -a in the above command is the git add
+Then switch to branch and run git merge origin/master to see all the changes in the master to reflect in the branch